 If after consulting the provided material and speaking with the unit officers the prospective member wishes to begin the formal application process the, the prospective member will be given the rank of Private (recruit), along with a unit mentor to provide guidance in historical research along with acquiring required uniforms and equipment.

-The Private (recruit) is expected to have the minimum required gear (as outlined in TM21-1) at the first event they attend with the 90th IDPG.
+The Private (recruit) is expected to have the minimum required gear (as outlined in the Uniform Guide) at the first event they attend with the 90th IDPG.

 A minimum of 4 events must be attended by the Private (recruit) before the prospective member is eligible to be voted into the unit as a full member, Private.